Selection of Projects

 The Erasmus+ project GreenVETers organized a webinar on environmental citizen sensing and its contribution on social participation and deliberative democracy practices through art and new technologies.
 The webinar presented examples of citizen-sensing actions as well as of artistic expressions designed to foster active citizenship and address social injustices.

-Public Participation and Deliberative Democracy Festival.
-Joint Research Centre, European Commission.
+Public Participation & Deliberative Democracy Festival.
+Joint Research Centre, science and knowledge service for the European Commission.

-Offered a Postgrowth perspective on the importance of civic monitoring for deliberative democracy, as part of a panel led by Dr. Anna Berti Suman.
+Offered a Postgrowth perspective on the importance of civic monitoring for democratic urban planning.

 Illustrating Ancient History exhibition, Museum of Classical Archaeology, Cambridge